What's on this list and what isn't

 A utopia (literally "no place") is a society imagined as much better than the one we live in—close to perfect perhaps.
 A dystopia ("bad place") is one imagined as much worse, providing a difficult existence for its inhabitants.

-This list comprises the greatest creative works of utopian and dystopian literature of all times, places and cultures.
+This list comprises the greatest creative works in the utopian and dystopian genre of all times, places and cultures.

 • novellas (Utopia)